In this article, I’m going to show you, step-by-step, how to sow grass seed to create a new lawn.

 Step 2: Rake the Seed into the Soil

-Take your landscaping rake and lightly rake the grass seed into the top 12mm – 25mm of soil.
+Take your landscaping rake and lightly rake the seed into the top 12mm – 25mm of soil.
 Be careful to keep the area as flat as possible, you don’t want a bumpy surface.

 To ensure a good contact between soil and seed, either tread the area again or use a lawn roller.